 3) Please send up to four poems at a time, or one story/essay/travelogue.
-You can send a combo of both poetry and prose as well.
+Or a combo of both.

-4) Regarding fiction/essays/travelogues: the shorter the better.
+4) Regarding prose: the shorter the better.
 We love flash, and we typically don't publish anything over 1,500 words.

 5) We'd love to publish your book reviews, interviews, etc. Please query first.